CarnegieHall/quality-control/digitization-specs.md

 - Video encoded using the 10-bit YUV 4:2:2 uncompressed codec with the FourCC identifier `v210`.
 - Audio encoded as uncompressed PCM audio, 48khz.
 - Maintain original aspect ratio, recording standard, interlacing, number of audio channels and ancillary information such as original timecode and closed captioning.
+- exception: if source material is low fidelity source (e.g. consumer grade analog videotape), PMs may be digitized to Video mezzanine specs (below).

 #### Video mezzanines:
 - QuickTime wrapper (.mov extension)